Tenshin Nasukawa

-Tenshin Nasukawa (Nasukawa Tenshin) is a Japanese professional boxer, mixed martial artist, and former professional kickboxer.
-A generational talent, Nasukawa was regarded as a pound for pound talent throughout most of his career as a professional kickboxer and is regarded as one of the greatest kickboxers in the modern history of the sport.
-Nasukawa became famous after his knockout victories over former IBF boxing world champion Amnat Ruenroeng in 2017 and Lumpinee Stadium Muay Thai champion Wanchalong PK Saenchaigym in 2016.
+Tenshin Nasukawa (Nasukawa Tenshin) is a Japanese professional boxer, former professional kickboxer and mixed martial artist.
+A generational talent, Nasukawa was regarded as a top pound for pound talent throughout most of his career as a professional kickboxer and one of the greatest kickboxers in the history of the sport.

 A professional kickboxer between 2012 and 2022, Nasukawa is the former RISE Bantamweight (55 kg) and RISE World Featherweight (57.5 kg) champion.
 He was also the ISKA Unified Rules Featherweight (57 kg) and Oriental Rules Bantamweight (55 kg) champion, as well as the 2017 Rizin Flyweight (57 kg) Kickboxing Tournament winner.
 At the end of his professional kickboxing career, in July 2022, Nasukawa was ranked as the best kickboxer under 58 kg and the best pound for pound kickboxer in the world by Combat Press.

 Amateur kickboxing career

-It is said that he initially started learning Kyokushin Karate at age 5 as his father who worried about his timidity forced him to enter a karate dojo.
+It is said that he initially started learning Kyokushin Karate at age five as his father who worried about his timidity forced him to enter a karate dojo.
 He won the Kaminarimon championship in Kyokushin Junior World Championship when he was a fifth grader in elementary school.
 After that, he became more drawn to kickboxing and began to train it.

 "I practiced karate until I was in sixth grade.
-I was winning competitions at a national level,” he told Bleacher Report.
+I was winning competitions at a national level," he told Bleacher Report.
 "I wanted to participate on that big stage.
 There was no specific individual that inspired me.
 I was attracted to the stage."

 Nasukawa's kickboxing style is influenced by Boxing, Muay Thai and his Kyokushin Karate background.
 Nasukawa fights out of the southpaw stance, and is primarily a counter puncher, staying on the outer perimeter of the ring and landing as his opponents try to move in to land strikes.
 He is well known for his tendency to mix in acrobatic techniques like spinning kicks, rolling kicks, and jumping knees with high precision and success.

-“I don't even want to imagine what kind of fighter he will turn out to be in five years,” one of Nasukawa's opponents, MMA fighter Yusaku Nakamura said in praise.
+"I don't even want to imagine what kind of fighter he will turn out to be in five years," one of Nasukawa's opponents, MMA fighter Yusaku Nakamura said in praise.
 Nasukawa defeated Nakamura in a kickboxing bout by technical knock out after Nasukawa dropped Nakamura three times.
 In the fight Nasukawa landed a counter spinning drop kick to Nakamura's face, breaking his nose.

-Tenshin amassed an amateur record of 99-5-3 by the age of 15 before he turned professional in kickboxing.
+Tenshin amassed an amateur record of 99–5–3 by the age of 15 before he turned professional in kickboxing.